 Return on Investments

-On the other hand, if you’re a good investor, or work with a good brokerage or financial advisor that you trust, you can potentially turn that lump sum of money into much more through investments.
-The amount could end up growing to be more than the initial jackpot winnings and what you would have taken home through had you chosen the annuity.
+On the other hand, if you’re a good investor, or work with a brokerage or financial advisor that you trust, you can potentially turn that lump sum of money into much more through investments.
+That amount could end up growing to be more than what you would have taken home using the annuity payout option.